Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 My goal is to be able to fully experience my relationships and I can see that my trust issues are byproducts of the abusive relationships I'd previously encountered.

-Recovering from trauma isn't a quick one and done process.
-I've seen in myself and clients that it requires consistency and growth over time.
+Recovering from trauma isn't a quick one-and-done process.
+I've seen in myself and my clients that it requires consistency and growth over time.

 The most valuable lesson I've learned from witnessing these journeys is that I don’t need to protect my past damage because it's hurting me more than it's helping me.